Take it from someone who NO LONGER suffers from chronic IBS – it’s not about how hard you try. Even thought that feels SO unfair.

 The tests, the colonoscopy, the doctors, the GI specialists, the diets, the meds (though I was intolerant to most of them).
 I did my best to research IBS, to work out what was happening.

 Like you, I put a great deal of time and energy into all of that.
+And felt powerless to change my IBS.

-25 years down the line I was in the same place
+However, 25 years down the line I was in the same place

 Actually my IBS had progressively got worse and worse, and there seemed like there was no stopping the train.